 The environment in which we are born, grow up and then develop has a considerable impact on our health.
-Inequalities are created from childhood, emerge or are exacerbated in adolescence, and increase in adulthood depending on economic and social conditions, lifestyle or access to rights and healthcare.
+Inequalities are created from childhood, emerge or are exacerbated in adolescence.
+They increase in adulthood depending on economic and social conditions, lifestyle or access to rights and healthcare.
 These decisive elements act on the health condition and life paths of us all.

 Fondation CNP Assurances seeks to prevent risks in order to reduce social inequalities in health, according to three principles of action: